litchipi/litchipi.github.io/_posts/2021-11-12-container-in-rust-part4.md

 process for the Linux kernel.
 We return this pid as we will store it in our container struct.

 ### A word about namespaces
-To understand fully Linux namespaces, I recommend reading the [Wikipedia article about it][wikipedia-linux-namespaces] for a quick and somewhat complete introduction.
+If you don't know what Linux namespaces are, I recommend reading the [Wikipedia article about it][wikipedia-linux-namespaces] for a quick and somewhat complete introduction.

 In one line, a namespace is an isolation provided by the Linux kernel to allow a process in this namespace to have a different version of a resource than the global system.

 In practice:
-- Network namespace: Have a different network configuration than the whole system
+- **Network namespace**: Have a different network configuration than the whole system

-- Host namespace: Have a different hostname than the whole system
+- **Host namespace**: Have a different hostname than the whole system

-- PID: Use any PID numbers inside the namespace, including the `init` one (PID = 1)
+- **PID**: Use any PID numbers inside the namespace, including the `init` one (PID = 1)

 - And many others ...